Picovoice/picovoice/demo/angular/README.md

 ## Usage

 1) Enter your `AccessKey` in the provided input field
-2) Click the `Start Picovoice` button and wait until Picovoice has been initialized
+2) Click the `Init Picovoice` button and wait until Picovoice has been initialized
 3) Click the `Start` button to start recording audio
 4) Say the indicated wakeword, then try to say a command within the context indicated at the bottom of the page